 MA Human Rights - Law/Political Science Pathway (Standard Route) / Course details

-The course will appeal particularly to those with an interest in the political, legal and ethical issues that arise from widespread human rights violations globally.
+This MA Human Rights course will appeal particularly to you if you have an interest in the political, legal and ethical issues that arise from widespread human rights violations globally.
 The course provides you with an advanced, critical, interdisciplinary and systematic understanding of human rights issues within a global context.
 It is an interdisciplinary degree which allows you exposure to developments in international politics, political theory, and law in order to better understand the complex global environment in which human rights claims are made.

 Teaching and learning